MEDIA & DESIGN WORKSHOPS

 Activists from Gandhi and King to ACT-UP and the Guerrilla Girls to Anonymous and Black Lives Matter have developed media tactics to resist colonialism, racism, sexism, classism, and other forms of oppression.
 This workshop focused on identifying target audiences, honing rhetorical strategies, and developing transmedia campaigns to effect social and political change by any medium necessary.
 More info here.

 Storytelling Up: A Collaborative Workshop with Anthropologist George Marcus.
-DesignLab, UW-Madison, June, 2015.
+DesignLab, University of Wisconsin-Madison, June, 2015.

 This collaborative workshop with anthropologist George Marcus explored the power and limits of using storytelling as a rhetorical device with decision and policy makers.
 Participants studied the digital rhetoric of Chai Jing’s 2015 documentary Under the Dome, and then designed magazine covers to translate and “storytell up” their own projects for specific audiences.